+Apart from experiments on several small scale data sets, we also conduct the proposed CCICP algorithm on four larger than small scale data sets to further validate its effectiveness.
+Table~\ref{tabptb} reports the test accuracy, training time and test time of the original CCCP, and the proposed CCICP-GD and CCICP-SGD.
+Specifically, CCCP-GD is taken as a baseline to evaluate the performance of the proposed two algorithms.
+In CCCP-GD, the inexact parameter $\epsilon$ is fixed with 0 in theoretical aspect while we set it to 0.0001 in practice.
+This small value in our experiments means that CCCP-GD is not equipped with any inexact scheme, which further guarantees that CCCP-GD is able to yield an accurate solution during each iteration.

-On these three large-scale datasets, CCCP without any inexact scheme achieves the best performance on classification accuracy, which is narrowly followed by CCICP.
-In the terms of computational cost during training, CCICP is the most efficient, while CCCP is much time-consuming.
-From above analyses, we can conclude that the proposed IKLR model with CCICP is slightly inferior to the CCCP setting in the terms of classification accuracy, but the inexact scheme makes our method much more efficient during the training process.
+On \emph{EEG}, \emph{guide1-t}, and \emph{madelon} data sets, CCCP-GD achieves the best performance on classification accuracy, which is narrowly followed by CCICP-GD and CCICP-SGD.
+On the \emph{ijcnn1-tr} data set, the above three algorithms achieve the similar classification performance without distinct difference.
+In terms of the computational cost during training, CCICP-GD is the most efficient, while CCCP-GD is much time-consuming.
+Note that $\epsilon$ in the proposed CCICP-SGD algorithm is set to 0.0001, which makes the training process relatively inefficient.
+Specifically, we also discuss CCICP-SGD with $\epsilon=1$ in Section \ref{sec:diss} to see how fast it is.
+From above analyses, we can conclude that the proposed IKLR model with CCICP is often slightly inferior to the CCCP setting in the terms of classification accuracy, but the inexact scheme makes our method much efficient during the training process.

-Above results demonstrate that our IKLR model not only outperforms non-convex optimization and kernel approximation with a statistically significant evidence on the indefinite training kernel, but also achieves a favorable classification accuracy on the training dataset with positive definite kernels.
-Moreover, the inexact scheme including the early termination condition can effectively speed up the training process.
-Specifically, the final results also enlighten us to design a proper indefinite kernel in practice.
+The experimental results on UCI database demonstrate the superiority of our IKLR model with positive definite or indefinite kernels.
+Besides, the inexact scheme including the early termination condition and a stochastic version is able to accelerate the training process.